mohammadAbbasniya/Genetic_DecisionTree_python/README.md

 # Genetic based Decision-Tree in Python
 This repository contains an implementation of **Decision Tree Classifier** which employs **Genetic Algorithm** for finding the best possible split on every node of the tree.
+No matter how many columns or how many classes is in your dataset, as long as it containing numerical rows, this package would classify it for you!

 ## About Decision-tree
 A decision tree is a decision support hierarchical model that uses a tree-like model of decisions and their possible consequences.
 Decision trees are commonly used in operations research, specifically in decision analysis, to help identify a strategy most likely to reach a goal, but are also a popular tool in machine learning.
 A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
 The paths from root to leaf represent classification rules [[Wiki](https://en.wikipedia.org/wiki/Decision_tree)].
 An example of decision tree: